 - EPA (US) endorsed

 - Outstanding savings for business and residential

 - Helps companies reach ISO 14000 standards

 Did you know a 6° reduction in the thermostat produces a 39% reduction in utility costs.
 Con Edison

 Super Therm® has proven itself by the thousands of successful worldwide applications since 1989.
-In today’s environmentally focused climate Super Therm® insulation ceramic coating has proven to be the only truly sustainable and successful solution extensively tested!
+In today’s environmentally focused climate Super Therm® ceramic coating has proven to be the only truly sustainable and successful solution extensively tested!

 - See Super Therm®‘s outstanding test results